Luna-in-Syd/ArchAnalyse/README.md

-# ArchAnalyse — Architectural Drawing Intelligence System
+# ArchAnalyse — Architectural Analyzing Intelligence System

 A web application for analyzing architectural floor plans based on the SegWallFormer model.
 Built by a team of 3 (Listed in no particular order).